Skip to content

 Mechanism of Action

-1. Telomerase activation and telomere elongation
+1. Telomerase activation and telomere elongation (human cell culture)

-2. Melatonin restoration via pineal stimulation
+2. Melatonin restoration via pineal signalling

 What epithalon does NOT do

-• It does not raise IGF-1 or promote muscle accretion at therapeutic doses.
+• It is not a growth-hormone secretagogue and does not raise IGF-1 or drive muscle accretion (contrast CJC-1295/Ipamorelin).

 Overview